e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 So before anything else, you need to understand candidly what the team is capable of absorbing in the current state and in a state where you've carved out more bandwidth for them.
 (Scope cut, size expansion, etc)

 As you do this work to get a range in mind, you want to do this for each team that will directly collaborate with each other.
-That is because the **team with the lowest capacity will dictate what you do next**.
+That is because the **team with the lowest capacity will dictate what you can do next**.

 **2/ Break down your ideal process into pieces**

 You can paint the perfect picture for your master process and optimize it to infinity as much as you want.
 It's not a bad idea to do so.

-The more important part is to break it down into the smallest pieces possible.
+But **the most important part is to break it down into the smallest pieces possible**.

 The smaller, the better as you can roll out more of these bite size pieces in each new deployment phases.
 If you deploy too big of a change, you'll be stuck for a much longer period in the next stage, or worse, you'll have to roll back, often with a trust impact.